ccollicutt/vcl_ansible/README.md

 ## To use this playbook ##

 1. Copy `group_vars/example_all` to `group_vars/all` and edit as required, entering passwords, hostnames, domains, etc.
-2. Create an intentory file.
+2. Create an inventory file.

 ```
 [web]